JuanitaSmith/capstone_movie_recommendation/README.md

 <img src="disasterapp/static/assets/final_model_performance.png" alt="model_output"/>

+# 2. Installation
+To clone the repository use `git clone https://github.com/JuanitaSmith/capstone_movie_recommendation.git`

+- Project environment was built using Anaconda.
+- Python 3.10 interpreter was used.
+- Refer to `requirements.txt` for explicit libraries and versions needed to build your environment.
+- Refer to `environment.yaml` for the full environment setup and channels used
+- Note: Library `kaggle` and `kaggle-hub` was installed using pip as it's not available in conda

+# 4. Instructions
+Run the following commands in the project's **root directory** to set up your database and model.

+A configuration file `src/config.pg` contains defaults for the project structure and file paths.
+Ideally don’t change this structure.

+**IMPORTANT**: MAKE SURE ALL COMMANDS ARE RUN FROM THE TERMINAL IN THE MAIN PROJECT ROOT

+python -m src.preprocessing_data_gathering
+python -m src.preprocessing_data_cleaning
+python -m src.preprocessing_nlp
+python -m unittest tests.test_recommender python runmovieapp.py

 # 8. Flask Web App

 User can input a message, select the genre and click on the button 'Classify Message'.